Here are the Republicans who could be the next Speaker

 His name briefly came up during McCarthy’s 15-ballot election in January.
 Now, he is more openly considering a bid.

-Hern attended a meeting with the Texas House GOP delegation on Wednesday, but stopped short of formally announcing a run for Speaker.
+Hern attended a meeting with the Texas House GOP delegation Wednesday, but he stopped short of formally announcing a run for Speaker.

 Emerging from the meeting, Rep. Michael McCaul (R-Texas) said Hern made clear he is running.